A Unified Framework for 3D Point Cloud Visual Grounding: Method

 \textbf{Superpoint Query. } The next step involves acquiring the visual embedding for each superpoint.
 To achieve this, we design a parameter-free superpoint query module.
 Given the output visual tokens $V'$ from the cross-encoder and the superpoints $S$, we employ the ball query \cite{pointnet2} to find the nearest neighbor tokens in coordinate space for each superpoint.
 Subsequent max-pooling is used for aggregation, producing the superpoint embeddings $V_s \in \mathbb{R}^{m \times d}$.

-\textbf{Superpoint Mask Prediction. } Lastly, the generated superpoint embeddings $V_s$ and the ready query embeddings $Q$ from the 3DREC model are separately passed through a Multilayer Perceptron (MLP).
+\textbf{Superpoint Mask Prediction. } Lastly, the generated superpoint embeddings $V_s$ and the ready query embeddings $Q$ from the 3DREC model are separately passed through a Multi-Layer Perceptron (MLP).
 Their respective outputs are then multiplied, resulting in the superpoint binary masks $M_s \in [0, 1]^{m \times k}$.
-The original mask $M_0$ can be easily acquired from $M_s$ via the mapping $\phi$.
+The candidate masks $M_0 \in [0, 1]^{N \times k}$ with original resolution can be easily acquired from $M_s$ via the superpoint mapping $\phi$.
+Finally, the reffering mask $M_r\in [0, 1]^N$ is selected from $M_0$ via the referring scores $s$.